Seth-Revz/Seth-Revz/README.md

-Currently working on many projects, with Pokevents being the main priority.
+Currently working on many projects, with Pokévents being a big one.
-Pokevents is a verified Discord bot for the [PokeMMO](https://forums.pokemmo.com) community!
+Pokévents is a verified Discord bot for the [PokeMMO](https://forums.pokemmo.com) community!

 </br>